tran-barry/Foosball-Tracker/README.txt

 	- It'll compare the two values to determine who won and who loss
 		- the winning player will use its id in PlayerList.addWin()
 		- the losing player will use its id in PlayerList.addLoss()
-	- It'll find the match id using ArrayList.Count()
+	- It'll find the match id using List.Count()
-	- It'll create a new match type data structure and add it to the end of matches using ArrayList.Add()'
+	- It'll create a new match type data structure and add it to the end of matches using List.Add()'
 	- Lastly, it'll call upon PlayerList.addMatch() twice to add the match to both players that was chosen